Jon Fisher

-Jon Fisher (born January 19, 1972) is a Silicon Valley entrepreneur and writer.

-Jon sold his own NFTs before starting software company ViciNFT.
-He is the CEO and a co-founder of medical technology company, CrowdOptic.
-As co-inventor and co-founding CEO, Fisher built three companies including Bharosa—which produced the Oracle Adaptive Access Manager and sold to Oracle Corporation for a reported $50 million in 2007, NetClerk—now part of Roper Technologies and AutoReach—now part of AutoNation.
+Jon Fisher is a Silicon Valley entrepreneur.
+As of 2021, Fisher is the CEO and a co-founder of software company ViciNFT.
+As a co-founding CEO, Fisher built multiple companies including Bharosa—which produced the Oracle Adaptive Access Manager and sold to Oracle Corporation for a reported $50 million in 2007, NetClerk—now part of Roper Technologies, AutoReach—now part of AutoNation, and CrowdOptic.

 Early life and education

 Fisher was born in Stanford, California to university professors Gerald and Anita Fisher.
 His father is a nuclear physicist at Stanford.
 Fisher graduated from The Nueva School and Crystal Springs Uplands School, and attended Vassar College before graduating from the University of San Francisco.

 Career

 In 1994, Fisher cofounded and was chief executive officer of AutoReach, now an AutoNation company.
 Former Oracle President and recent Hewlett Packard chairman Ray Lane was Fisher's first angel investor and also invested in two of Fisher's later start ups.
 In 1998, Fisher was the co-founder and CEO of the business software company, NetClerk, Inc., now part of Roper Technologies.
 The company created the online construction permit.
 In 2004, Fisher cofounded and was chief executive officer of Bharosa, which was acquired by Oracle Corporation in 2007.